All articles

 Hidden cellular hypofunction

-Hoermann et al. in Frontiers in Endocrinology (PMID 28804479) demonstrated in a large cohort of patients with normal TSH that up to 40% of women have clinically significant cellular hypothyroidism that is not detected by standard TSH screening.
+In some patients with normal TSH, clinically significant cellular hypothyroidism goes undetected by standard TSH screening.
 These patients show the full syndrome: fatigue, weight gain, hair loss, cold extremities, constipation, dry skin, depressive mood — but fT4, fT3, and TSH are within reference range.

 The cause is not in the gland itself.
 The cause sits at one of three levels: